TONYSKYZENG/CCIOTLabs/README copy.md

 1. Go to AWS-IOT menu, click Manage->All devices->Things.
 2. Follow the guide to create a new thing, use all default settings.
 3. When AWS asks you to create a policy, select "allow", "*", "*".
 4. Download the certificates from AWS.
-Then copy the .pem.key and .pem.crt files to the main/certs subdirectory of the example.
+Then copy the xxx-private.pem.key and xxx-certificate.pem.crt files to the main/certs subdirectory of the example.
 Rename them by removing the device-specific prefix - the new names are client.key and client.crt.

 ### Find & Set AWS Endpoint Hostname